2 Days Traversing Taormina

 When driving across the island you’ll likely encounter toll stops, but rest assured if you don’t have euros on hand you can pay with a credit card as well!

-BUS: If the thought of driving a rental car in a foreign country sounds terrifying—which is extremely valid, since after five international trips this was my first time doing it—you could always catch the bus from Catania to Taormina.
-Departing from the Catania Fontanarossa Airport Bus Stop, you’ll hop on the Etna Trasporti 07 or Interbus S.p.A.
+Departing from the Catania Fontanarossa stop, hop on the Etna Trasporti 07 or Interbus S.p.A.
 IN14 bus towards Taormina, heading to Taormina Capo, which entails a 1 hour 20 minute drive.
 Both of these tickets can be purchased online in advance for only $5.80 or €7 one-way respectively.
 If you need to bus over from the Palermo airport, buckle up for a 5 hour ride!
-You can either commute through the center of the island through Catania or around the northeast coastline through Messina, but either way you’ll be using a total of one train and two bus routes:
+You can either commute through the center of the island passing Catania or around the northeast coastline through Messina, but either way you’ll be using a total of 1 train and 2 bus routes:

 Where to Stay in Taormina?